Random Subset Averaging: Supplementary Material: Additionally numerical results

 \subsection{MSE results in simulations}

-Tables \ref{tab:mseFXRApoly} to \ref{tab:mse910} reports the MSE comparisons for Section \ref{sec3.2} to \ref{sec3.4}, with the smallest value in each row highlighted in bold.
-Notably RSA.opt achieves the smallest training error when it has the smallest out-of-sample prediction error.
+Tables \ref{tab:mseFXRApoly} to \ref{tab:mse910} reports the MSE comparisons for Sections \ref{sec3.2} and \ref{app:manyrelevantvariables} , with the smallest value in each row highlighted in bold.
+Notably RSA.o achieves the smallest training error when it has the smallest out-of-sample prediction error.